hl7au/au-fhir-core/input/pagecontent/sex-and-gender.md

 ### Administrative Gender (Patient.gender)
 In AU Core, the `Patient.gender` value **SHALL** be regarded as a Recorded Sex or Gender and is a *Must Support* element in [AU Core Patient](StructureDefinition-au-core-patient.html).
-AU Core adopts the implementation guidance defined in AU Based for [Administrative Gender (Patient.gender)](https://build.fhir.org/ig/hl7au/au-fhir-base/sexgender.html#administrative-gender-patientgender) without change..
+AU Core adopts the implementation guidance defined in AU Based for [Administrative Gender (Patient.gender)](https://build.fhir.org/ig/hl7au/au-fhir-base/sexgender.html#administrative-gender-patientgender) without change.

 ### Name to Use
 In AU Core, `name.use` is a *Must Support* element in [AU Core Patient](StructureDefinition-au-core-patient.html).
 It should be noted that, `name.period` is not a *Must Support* element.
 AU Core adopts the implementation guidance defined in AU Base for [Name to Use](https://build.fhir.org/ig/hl7au/au-fhir-base/sexgender.html#name-to-use-ntu) without change.